Angiography

 Angiography or arteriography is a medical imaging technique used to visualize the inside, or lumen, of blood vessels and organs of the body, with particular interest in the arteries, veins, and the heart chambers.
 Modern angiography is performed by injecting a radio-opaque contrast agent into the blood vessel and imaging using X-ray based techniques such as fluoroscopy.
 With time-of-flight (TOF) magnetic resonance it is no longer necessary to use a contrast.

-The word itself comes from the Greek words ἀνγεῖον angeion 'vessel' and γράφειν graphein 'to write, record'.
+The word itself comes from the Greek words ἀγγεῖον angeion 'vessel' and γράφειν graphein 'to write, record'.
 The film or image of the blood vessels is called an angiograph, or more commonly an angiogram.
 Though the word can describe both an arteriogram and a venogram, in everyday usage the terms angiogram and arteriogram are often used synonymously, whereas the term venogram is used more precisely.

 The term angiography has been applied to radionuclide angiography and newer vascular imaging techniques such as CO_{2} angiography, CT angiography and MR angiography.
 The term isotope angiography has also been used, although this more correctly is referred to as isotope perfusion scanning.